-Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of: Size and scale; Land-take; Distance from Natura 2000 site or key All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
+Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of: Size and scale; Land-take;

+Distance from Natura 2000 site or key features of the site;

+All impacts relate to the influence of the contents of the respective effluents entering the receiving waters.
 No construction, land-take etc. will take place in the vicinity of the WWTPs.